a-type/dgraphql/README.md

+## Unmaintained.
+If you're looking for a project that got further down this path, see [here](https://github.com/dpeek/dgraphql) (you may want to fork that one).
+I'll probably not be migrating to Dgraph, but this was a fun way to learn about the GraphQL AST.

 > **Pre-Beta** This library is barely tested, the usage is not great, and the features are lacking.
 I would not use it.
 I'm still working.
 But, feel free to look around and give feedback.

 # What is it trying to do?